 Madeira Beach – The best beach for finding Sand Dollars!

-This is a great place for a road-school trip in marine biology!
+The Gulf of Mexico is a road-school trip in marine biology!
 Just off the shore, you’ll find a furry round creature buried in the sand if you feel around with your foot.
 Scoop it up and you’ll see a live sand dollar!
 We loved playing with these as children, the trick is to not let them pee in your hand because it temporarily stains your skin neon yellow!
+This west-central Florida beach is truly magnificent.

 Keaton Beach – The best beach for going scalloping!